The History of Metaphysics begins with the age old questions asked by humans throughout time:

-Metaphysics is the study of principles underlying these and all other aspects of what we perceive as physical reality.
+Metaphysics is the study of principles underlying these, and all other, aspects of what we perceive as physical reality.

-As you explore the history of metaphysics through the links on this page, I ask you to test any statements and proclamations you might encounter.
-Even though they were thought of and written about by some of our most respected and admired philosophers and scientists, keep in mind that it is not "knowledge" unless and until you can experience and validate the truth of these ideas yourself!
+As you explore the history of metaphysics through the links on this page, I ask you to test any statements and ideas you might encounter.
+Even though they were thought of and written about by some of our most respected and admired philosophers and scientists, keep in mind that it is not "knowledge" unless and until you experience and validate the truth of these ideas for yourself!